 Most Police requests are answered because one of the exceptions to IPP11 allows non-compliance when an offence is being prevented, detected, investigated, prosecuted, or punished.

-TANZ eCampus also cooperates when the Police ask to contact a student or staff member.
-However, the following in-house rules apply:
+TANZ eCampus also cooperates when the Police ask to contact a learner or staff member.

 A person seeking personal information may appoint an agent to discuss or action a request.
 The agent must have the written authority of the individual concerned.
 The authority must be reasonably specific as to the personal information concerned and what rights the agent has been authorised to exercise.